JohnnySun/doge-university/_posts/misc_news/2017-09-12-new-faculty.md

 Institute in Bangalore, India.
 He completed his Ph.D. at Indiana University (2015).
 Bhattacharya comes to the
-University of Virginia from the University of Notre Dame, where he served as a visiting assistant professor (2015-2017).
+DOGE University from the University of Notre Dame, where he served as a visiting assistant professor (2015-2017).

 Bhattacharya has taught mathematics courses at all college levels, including pre-calculus, calculus (at various levels), linear algebra and finite mathematics.
 He enjoys mentoring undergraduate students as well as high-school students.
-Bhattacharya hopes to continue mentoring students at UVA and to teach courses at various levels while organizing graduate-level seminars, as he has at previous institutions.
+Bhattacharya hopes to continue mentoring students at DOGE University and to teach courses at various levels while organizing graduate-level seminars, as he has at previous institutions.

 ---